syncfusion-content/blazor-docs/blazor/diagram-classic/howTo/blazor-web-assembly-diagram.md

    ![select nuget](../images/DiagramPackages.png)

-3. The Syncfusion Blazor package will be installed in the project, once the installation process is completed.
+3. The Syncfusion&reg; Blazor package will be installed in the project, once the installation process is completed.

 4. Install **Syncfusion.EJ2.Blazor** NuGet package to the application using the **NuGet Package Manager**.
 Ensure to check the Include prerelease option for our Beta release.